iVis-at-Bilkent/cytoscape.js-clipboard/README.md

 `cb.copy(eles [, id])`
 Copies eles and returns id of operation.
 If `id` is not specified, it will be assigned automatically.

+`cb.cut(eles [,id])'
+Cuts eles, which copies and removes them.
+If `id` is not specified, it will be assigned automatically.

 `cb.paste([id])`
 Pastes the copied elements which has `id`.
 If `id` is not specified, it will have the last operation's id.

-`cb.cut(eles [,id])'
-Cuts eles, which Copies and removes it and returns id of operation.
-If `id` is not specified, it will be assigned automatically.

 ## Default Options
 ```javascript